hdushan/oldHepsiTests/storefront/stories-with-outstanding-questions.md

 Most of these stories would be tested by loading pages and asserting that a specific script is present, do you want this?
 How do we test 3rd party software like Webtrekk and Google Analytics?

+Google analytics
+@482 @storefront Feature: Check Google analytics functionality for beta (Part 1)
+@525 @storefront Feature: Check Google analytics functionality for beta (Part 2)

+Similar to the questions on Webtrekk, is there value in testing this?
+If so would you like us to crawl the site source looking for specific tags/scripts?

 @700: Update discount when choosing among variants that differ by price Is it feasible to select two different products and then test that the discount prices are different?